Are there Drawbacks to Italian Dual Citizenship?

 Ciao a tutti!

 If this is your first time on this blog, please allow me to introduce myself: I am an Italian/U.S. dual citizen and the owner and operator of Get Italian Citizenship, Inc., an Italian dual citizenship consulting company.
-With this blog post, I hope to dispel some rumors about obtaining Italian dual citizenship and the impact a second passport may have on your U.S. citizenship.
+I’m on a mission to help people get Italian citizenship by descent, one passport at a time.

 I can tell you from firsthand experience that there are few, if any, drawbacks to holding both a U.S. and an Italian passport.
 The two that most often come up are: